autoSteve/acMqtt/README.md

 #### On `lvl=`

-Using `lvl=` for trigger control and enable buttons is highly recommended.
+Using `lvl=` for trigger/enable control buttons is highly recommended.
 This will attempt to publish only certain levels, greatly improving discovery performance.
 If not specified the script will publish all levels having a tag.

 Using `lvl=` for select is mandatory.
 This defines the selection name and its corresponding CBus level for the group.